bart747/mysite/content/blog/henry-ford-for-makers.markdown

 category: quote-bundle
 ---

 These are short excerpts from Henry Ford's “My Life and Work”.
-I picked the ones that will be helpful especially to makers&mdash;designers, developers, etc.
+I picked the ones that will be helpful especially to makers — designers, developers, etc.